Testing FAQ & Troubleshooting

 Does BitDive replace Mockito?

-Short Answer: It replaces the manual labor of using Mockito.
 Long Answer: You no longer need to write verbose when(...).thenReturn(...) chains.
 BitDive automates this boilerplate.
 Under the hood, the engine configures standard Mockito definitions based on the captured trace data.
 You get the reliable isolation of mocks without the maintenance overhead of writing and updating them by hand.

 Handling Database Schema Changes

 Since BitDive replays the ResultSet (the data returned to Java) rather than executing the SQL against a live DB, simple schema changes often don't break the test.
 However, if you change your Java Entity mappings such that they no longer match the recorded data structure, the test will fail.
-The Fix: Simply capture a new trace with the updated schema and generate a new test ID.
+The Fix: Simply capture a new trace with the updated schema and create a new test ID.
 It takes 2 minutes.

 Testing External APIs (Stripe, Salesforce)